-- (U) Government Property provides facilities and uses to the community, local constituents and the public in general that serve a legitimate public purpose and provide a public benefit.
-Therefore, it is fair and reasonable not to levy an EMS Tax Assessment upon such parcels of Government Property. - (V) Although a parcel's fee may be under government ownership, Government Leaseholds do not serve the same public purpose nor provide a public benefit sufficient to entitle Government Leasehold property to an exemption from the EMS Tax Assessment.
-Additionally, exempting Government Leaseholds from the EMS Tax Assessment could put the private lessees at a competitive advantage over other private entities engaging in the same proprietary venture.
-Accordingly, Government Leaseholds shall not be considered Government Property for the purposes of the EMS Tax Assessment and shall not be afforded an exemption from the EMS Tax Assessment that is granted to other Governmental Property. - (W) Government Property that is owned by federal government mortgage entities, such as the VA and HUD, due to foreclosures are not serving a governmental purpose nor providing a public benefit but are instead being held by these federal government mortgage entities in a proprietary capacity.
-Accordingly, these properties shall not be considered Government Property for purposes of the EMS Tax
+(Y) Government Property provides facilities and uses to the community, local constituents and the public in general that serve a legitimate public purpose and provide a public benefit.
+Therefore, it is fair and reasonable not to levy a Fire Protection Assessment upon such parcels of Government Property.

+(Z) Although a parcel's fee may be under government ownership, Government Leaseholds do not serve the same public purpose nor provide a public benefit sufficient to entitle Government Leasehold property to an exemption from the Fire Protection Assessment.
+Additionally, exempting Government Leaseholds from the Fire Protection Assessment could put the private lessees at a competitive advantage over other private entities engaging in the same proprietary venture.
+Accordingly, Government Leaseholds shall not be considered Government Property for the purposes of the Fire Protection

-Assessments and shall not be afforded an exemption from the EMS Tax Assessment that is granted to other Government Property.
+Assessment and shall not be afforded an exemption from the Fire Protection Assessment that is granted to other Governmental Property.